-The Devil’s Wedding Night is a 1973 Italian-American supernatural horror feature film directed by Luigi Batzella (Nude for Satan; The Beast in Heat) from a screenplay written by Walter Bigari (as Walter Brandi, the fanged protagonist of The Playgirls and the Vampire).
-The movie stars Rosalba Neri (Lady Frankenstein) and Mark Damon.
-American producer Ralph Zucker also produced Bloody Pit of Horror and Terror-Creatures from the Grave.
-Original Italian title: Il plenilunio delle vergini “Full Moon of the Virgins” –
+The Devil’s Wedding Night is a 1973 Italian supernatural horror film directed by Luigi Batzella (Nude for Satan; The Beast in Heat) from a screenplay written by Walter Bigari (as Walter Brandi, the fanged protagonist of The Playgirls and the Vampire).
+The movie stars Rosalba Neri (Lady Frankenstein) and Mark Damon (Black Sabbath; House of Usher).
+American-born producer Ralph Zucker also made Bloody Pit of Horror and Terror-Creatures from the Grave.

 Aristide Massaccesi [aka Joe D’Amato] was the cinematographer.